 When I spoke to Rafia, who is herself a teacher, we found that we had quite a lot in common.
 Last week, she still felt that the Government were doing nothing.
 She found it very difficult to engage with her learners through remote learning, and she said that was the experience of many of her fellow teachers.
 We know that it is not the same as face-to-face learning.
 She had experience of that, especially with a family member in year 10.
 The situation had a huge impact on his self-esteem and engagement with the GCSE curriculum.

 Rafia set up the petition in frustration in the early hours of the morning so that the Government would hear her call to debate the petition and put into action a plan to reduce the content of GCSEs and A-levels so that students could achieve their full potential in a limited time.
 The hard fact is, as the National Education Union has stated, that the only route to fairness would be a complete cancellation of exams and use of robustly moderated, externally quality assured teacher judgment.
 We relied on teacher judgment this year.
 I found it very difficult listening to my friends in the teaching profession and hearing their concerns, not just in England but in Wales as well.
 They need to be listened to.
 This is my plea, and it is the plea of the petitioners: listen to the people at the chalkface.
 Listen to the teachers, pupils and students at GCSE and A-level.
 It is very important for them to have their voices heard.
-That is why I am proud to talk to speak to the petitions, because petitions give people a voice.
+That is why I am proud to speak to the petitions, because petitions give people a voice.
 The Government should do more and should be listening to them.

 Thank you, Mr Stringer.
 It is a pleasure to speak in the debate.
 Having not done too well in my maths, I am struggling to work out how much time I have got, but in any event I will not take all the allotted time.
 It is also a pleasure to follow the hon.
 Member for Gower (Tonia Antoniazzi), who gave a wide-ranging speech and an introduction to this e-petition debate as we rightly discuss covid’s impact on exams.